Dittner/react-observable-mutations/README.md

 }
 ```

-The TodoListView will be rendered only after a new task is added.
+The TodoListView must be rendered only after a new task is added.
-The TaskView will be rendered after a new task is added or the task's status is changed.
+The TaskView must be rendered after a new task is added or the task's status is changed.
+For this we have to use `observer` and `observe` function-wrappers:

 ```tsx
 const todoListVM = new TodoListVM()